6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Ensure your 6-month-old Labrador puppy receives proper nutrition by feeding them high-quality dog food specifically formulated for their age and activity level.

-Additionally, ensure they are getting enough exercise and attending regular vet check-ups, including vaccinations and preventative measures like flea and tick prevention.
+Additionally, they should be able to get enough exercise and attend regular vet check-ups, including vaccinations and preventative measures like flea and tick prevention.

 Proper Nutrition And Feeding